tamucc-comp-bio/how_to/README.md

 # [How To Set Up Your Launch HPC Account for RStudio & Terminal in a Web Page](https://hprc.tamu.edu/kb/User-Guides/Launch/Access/#no-ssh-login)

+This will take you to the official instructions for creating the accounts you need to log into the Launch HPC at TAMU-College Station.

 ---

 # [How To Organize Biological Data](howto_organize_data.md)